Worship Is Not a Setlist

 (Ephesians 6:7)

 So we label.
 We assume motives.
-We correct what we do not understand.
+We correct what we don’t understand.

 But Scripture offers a firm boundary: